alexwailan/rpinecone/README.md

 Inputs
 ------

--   A rooted tree in newick format with branch lengths representing SNP distance
+-   A rooted tree in newick format with branch lengths scaled for SNV distance.
+A non SNV-scaled tree along with corresponding sequence data can also be provided also to generate the required SNV-scaled tree.

     A SNP scaled tree can be produced using the algorithm of Pupko et al. available in python at [pyjar](https://github.com/simonrharris/pyjar#usage)